🔼The name Timothy: Summary

 🔼The name Timothy in the Bible

 There's only one Timothy (or rather: Timotheos) in the Bible.
 He is the son of Eunice and the grandson of Lois of Lystra (Acts 16:1), and one of the very first to have been raised in the saving faith in Christ Jesus (2 Timothy 3:15).

 Timothy is subsequently devout and faithful (Philippians 2:19-22) and dedicated to the kingdom of God and the gospel of Christ.
-The apostle Paul loves him and sees him as his son (1 Timothy 1:2 & 18), takes him under his wing (Acts 16:1-3) but leaves him as a very young evangelist at Berea (Acts 17:14), sends him to Thessalonica (1 Thessalonians 3:2) and the broader Macedonia (Acts 19:22).
+The apostle Paul loves him and sees him as his son (1 Timothy 1:2 and 1:18), takes him under his wing (Acts 16:1-3) but leaves him as a very young evangelist at Berea (Acts 17:14), sends him to Thessalonica (1 Thessalonians 3:2) and the broader Macedonia (Acts 19:22).
 Two of Paul's letters to his young friend were immortalized as books of the Bible.

 🔼Etymology of the name Timothy